evoss808/tmucronatum/README.md

        license="CC BY-NC-ND 2.0">

 One of the most recognized civilizations in Mexico are the <span eid="Q12542">Aztecs</span>, who were members of the indigenous group <span eid="Q826591">Nahuas</span>.
-In <span eid="Q13300">Nahuatl</span>, the word "ahuehuete" is derived from *ahuehuetl* which means “upright drum in water" or “old man of the water,” a reference to its riparian habitat.[^ref2] Epiphytes, such lichen and bromeliads, often festoon to the ahuehuete tree and hang from its branches, mimicking the appearance of an elderly gentleman.
+In <span eid="Q13300">Nahuatl</span>, the word "ahuehuete" is derived from *ahuehuetl* which means “upright drum in water" or “old man of the water,” a reference to its riparian habitat.[^ref1] Epiphytes, such as lichen and bromeliads, often festoon to the ahuehuete tree and hang from its branches, mimicking the appearance of an elderly gentleman.
 The tree symbolizes the accumulated wisdom of older generations and the preservation of the history, culture, and identity of Nahua-speaking peoples.
-Prominent Nahua scholar <span url="https://guides.lib.byu.edu/c.php?g=267613&p=6643142"> Dr. Natalio Hernández </span> often anchors the Nahua narrative in an ahuehuete metaphor and encourages a return to indigenous practices.[^ref3]
+Prominent Nahua scholar <span url="https://guides.lib.byu.edu/c.php?g=267613&p=6643142"> Dr. Natalio Hernández </span> often engages the metaphor of ahuehuete to encourage a return to indigenous practices.[^ref2] Other common names, related to the dominant indigenous language of the reion, include ciprés, pénjamu, sabino, tnuyucu (Mixteca) and yagaguichiciña (Zapotec).[^ref3]

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/31/Historia_general_de_las_cosas_de_nueva_Espa%C3%B1a_page_406_2.png/1920px-Historia_general_de_las_cosas_de_nueva_Espa%C3%B1a_page_406_2.png"
        label="A singing Nahua man from the Florentine Codex."